sendgrid/docs/source/Classroom/Basics/Account/teammates_faq.md

 What will happen to my Multiple User Credentials?
 {% endanchor %}

 Teammates is an updated and expanded feature set based on [Multiple User Credentials]({{root_url}}/User_Guide/Settings/credentials.html).
-If you previously had configured one or more Multiple User Credentials on your account, they will be migrated to Teammates with their original permissions.
+If you have one or more multiple credentialed users on your account, they will be migrated to Teammates with their original permissions once the Teammates beta has ended and it has been made generally available to all accounts.
 However, once migrated, you will have much more granular control over those teammates' permissions.

+{% info %}
+For the duration of the open beta, you will be able to use either Multiple User Credentials or Teammates.
+{% endinfo %}

 The process by which multiple user credentials are converted to teammates is as follows:
 * Credentialed users with **UI/API** and **Mail** permissions will be converted to admin teammates.